The world suddenly stopped spinning around 2020…

 Check Greece on our live map.

 We couldn’t think of anywhere else when we think about glaciers, whale watching, and the northern lights.
 Iceland is truly an exceptional and remarkable country to visit for this kind of adventure.
-This Nordic country has just opened their borders for tourists as of June 15, 2020
+This Nordic country has just opened its borders for tourists as of June 15, 2020

 For more information: Iceland Has Reopened Its Borders To Welcome Tourists